Lewis Hamilton reigns in Spain

 - Sebastian Vettel back in fourth

-After his unlikely victory in Azerbaijan it was a second straight win for Hamilton as he bids for a fifth world championship -- and it could not have been more comfortable.
+After his unlikely victory in Azerbaijan, it was a second straight win for Hamilton as he bids for a fifth world championship -- and it could not have been more comfortable.

 His teammate Valtteri Bottas finished over 20 seconds behind with Red Bull's Max Verstappen completing the podium.